-Securities Authorized for Issuance under Equity Compensation Plans
+Securities Authorized for Issuance Under Equity Compensation Plans

-The following sets forth information in respect of Common Shares authorized for issuance under Freehold's equity compensation plans as at December 31, 2022.
+The following sets forth information in respect of Common Shares authorized for issuance under Freehold's equity compensation plans as at December 31, 2023.

 Plan Category Number of Common Shares to be issued upon exercise of outstanding options, warrants and rights (a) Weighted average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c)

 Equity compensation plans

 approved by Shareholders

-Director DSU and RSU Plan 1 467,344 N/A 0
+Director DSU and RSU Plan 1 542,095 N/A 0

-Management Agreement 2 N/A N/A 38,467
+Management Agreement 2 N/A N/A 16,462

 Equity compensation plans not approved by Shareholders N/A N/A N/A

-Total 467,344 N/A 38,467
+Total 542,095 N/A 16,452

-On redemption of DSUs or DRSUs, Freehold can choose to either issue Common Shares or pay cash in lieu thereof.
-Once all of the Common Shares remaining available for issuance under the Director DSU and RSU Plan have been issued, Freehold will be obligated to pay cash on redemption of the DSUs and RSUs unless Freehold seeks approval from its Shareholders to reserve additional Common Shares for issuance under the Director DSU and RSU Plan.
+On redemption of DRSUs or DSUs, Freehold can choose to either issue Common Shares or pay cash in lieu thereof.
+Once all of the Common Shares remaining available for issuance under the Director DSU and RSU Plan have been issued, Freehold will be obligated to pay cash on redemption of the DRSUs and DSUs unless Freehold seeks approval from its Shareholders to reserve additional Common Shares for issuance under the Director DSU and RSU Plan.